Menow: Background

 Bred and raced by Hal Price Headley, Menow was foaled on May 19, late in the year for a Thoroughbred racehorse.
 His dam was Headley's Alcibiades, who was the U.S. Champion two-year-old filly of 1929 and the Champion three-year-old filly of 1930.

 Menow's English-born sire, Pharamond, was owned and raced by Lord Derby, who sold him in 1928 to an American syndicate led by Hal Price Headley.
 He was registered in the United States as Pharamond II.
 Headley brought him to stand at stud at his Beaumont Farm in Lexington Kentucky.
 He was trained by Hal Price Headley's nephew, Duval.

 Racing career

-As a two-year-old, Menow won the 1937 Champagne Stakes in September, although most attention was given to the fatal injury sustained by the favorite Skylarking.
+As a two-year-old, Menow won the 1937 Champagne Stakes in September, although most attention was given to the favorite Skylarking who had to be put down after his leg snapped.
 In October, Menow set a world record for six-and-one-half furlongs on a straight dirt course in winning the Belmont Futurity Stakes by four lengths.
 His 1937 performances earned him American Champion Two-Year-Old Male Horse honors.